-- Assess the immune status of each health care worker for vaccine preventable diseases at the time of initial employment. - Obtain full vaccination history, including documentation of the doses received and dates of administration. - Offer immunization at the earliest opportunity to persons who cannot provide acceptable information or evidence of adequate immunity. - Maintain records of all immunizations and serologic tests for immunity.
-The employee should also keep these records. - Institute an immunization reminder/recall system.
+- Assess the immunization status of each worker at the time of initial employment. - Obtain full vaccination history, including documentation of the doses received and dates of administration. - Offer immunization at the earliest opportunity to persons who cannot provide acceptable information or evidence of adequate immunity. - Maintain records of all immunizations and serologic tests.
+The employee should also keep these records. - Institute an immunization recall system.